Paolo Imbalzano

 • low mood or depression

-• ADHD-related difficulties, including focus or executive functioning
+• ADHD-related difficulties with attention, focus, task initiation, or executive functioning

 • autistic or other neurodivergent ways of experiencing the world

-• sensory overwhelm or challenges with regulation, pacing, or energy
+• challenges with regulation, pacing, energy, or recovery

-• striving, perfectionism, over-control, or difficulty letting go
+• difficulty resting, receiving care, or letting go

 If you are not sure where you fit, we can work that out together.

-These experiences are not signs that something is wrong with you.
+These experiences do not mean there is something wrong with you.

-Therapy may begin with making things feel more manageable in the present, including supporting nervous-system regulation where needed, and can move into deeper trauma work when that feels appropriate and possible.
+Therapy may begin with making things feel more manageable in the present, including supporting nervous-system regulation where needed.
+When the time feels right, it can move into deeper work.

-Therapy is about understanding these patterns with care, and gradually creating more space for choice, steadiness, and connection.
+The aim is not simply to reduce symptoms in isolation, but to understand these patterns with care and gradually create more space for choice, steadiness, and connection.

 If some of this feels familiar